eyescroll/BrookesBlog/_posts/2020-10-26-feminist-speculative-fiction-type-of-the-matriarchy.md

 ![](../uploads/article5-header.jpg)

 The three are have "similar" paratextual elements in some regards.
 In these editions, all have a bold and vivid red colour prominent on them.
-All focus on the title as a, or the, major element of the cover's layout.
+All focus on the title as a, or even *the*, major element of the cover's layout.
+This could have two reasons.
+The first is that for each of these books, the title is the focus of the plot.
+Atwood's *The Handmaid's Tale* is, according to the "epilogue", the transcription of the recorded musings of an escaped Handmaid from Gilead, an extreme and violent patriarchy.
+Alderman's *The Power* questions what would happen if women suddenly gained a physical advantage over men, and how would this change society?
+And *Vox* by Daschler follows the story of a woman in a country where women are silenced by law.
+All three have titles that encapsulate the focus of the book.

 All images courtesy of Goodreads.